qgis/QGIS-Documentation/docs/about/features.rst

   formats to GPX or down/upload directly to a GPS unit (on Linux,
   usb: has been added to list of GPS devices)
 * Support for visualizing and editing OpenStreetMap data
-* Ability to create spatial database tables from files with the DB Manager plugin
+* Ability to create spatial database tables from files with the Browser panel
 * Improved handling of spatial database tables
 * Tools for managing vector attribute tables
 * Option to save screenshots as georeferenced images